Sharda University Admissions 2025

 Correct Option - B

-Solution - A lineage is a group of people who have a common ancestor; for example, in matriarchy, people are related to each other through the female line.
+Solution - A lineage is a group of people with a common ancestor; for example, in a matriarchy, people are related to each other through the female line.
 Matriarchy

 is sometimes associated with group marriage or polyandry.
 Matrilineal: A lineage in which all intervening generations are maternal.
 Patriline: lineage in which successive generations are fathers.